+Brookland

 Brookland became a popular neighborhood for middle-class blacks after World War II, when racially restrictive housing covenants were ruled unconstitutional by the U.S. Supreme Court in 1948.
 All of the individuals highlighted in this tour have connections to Howard University.

+1 Lois Mailou Jones Residence

+1220 Quincy Street, NE

-1 Lois Mailou Jones Residence Lois Mailou Jones (1905-1998), an artist and teacher, joined the Howard faculty as a design instructor in 1930 and stayed for almost 50 years.
+Lois Mailou Jones (1905-1998), an artist and teacher, joined the Howard faculty as a design instructor in 1930 and stayed for almost 50 years.
 She worked in textiles, watercolor, oil and acrylic.
 Her art reflected her varied travels, including impressionistic street scenes in Paris and vibrant expressionistic marketplaces in Haiti.
 Jones's home was the venue for the "Little Paris Studio," an artists' collective in the 1940s.
-Her work is found in the collections of
+Her work is found in the collections of the Met-

+Lois Mailou Jones

+39

-Lois Mailou Jone the Metropolitan Museum of Art, Howard University Gallery of Art, and the National Portrait Gallery, among many others.
+ropolitan Museum of Art, Howard University Gallery of Art, and the National Portrait Gallery, among many others.